A novel eccentricity parameterization for transit-only models: Reparameterizing and

 In order to derive the physical parameters $e$ and $\omega_*$ from $V_c/V_e$, we must introduce another parameter.
 Fitting for $\omega_*$ directly is an obvious choice, but angular parameters are periodic that create several difficulties with MCMC algorithms.
 Formally, periodic parameters can never converge, because the likelihood is identical at integer multiples of the period.
 Even in practice, it is sometimes possible for multiple chains to get stuck in separate minima, making it practically impossible to converge.
 Rejecting steps near an artificial boundary could bias the posterior.

 Choosing just \esinw \ or just $\sin{\omega_*}$ would allow us to solve for $e$, but not $\omega_*$ in its full $2\pi$ range.
-This can be generally solved by reparameterizing a single angle $\omega_*$, into two fitted parameters, \lcosw \ and \lsinw, bounded such that $\left(\lcosw\right)^2 + \left(\lsinw\right)^2 \leq 1$.
+This can be generally solved by reparameterizing a single angle $\omega_*$, into two fitted parameters, \lcosw \ and \lsinw, bounded such that $\left(\lcosw\right)^2 + \left(\lsinw\right)^2 = L \leq 1$.
+L must be bounded to allow convergence, and the bound must be circular to recover a uniform prior in $\omega_*$, though the choice of 1 is arbitrary.
 Then, we compute $\omega_* = {\rm atan2}\left(\lsinw,\lcosw\right)$.
 Note that fitting two parameters with one constraint necessarily introduces a degeneracy, but it is perfectly linear (everywhere along the line from the center to the edge of the unit circle has equal likelihood), which is well-handled by modern MCMC algorithms.

 Therefore, we sample in both \lsinw \ and \lcosw, and marginalize over the new, meaningless parameter $L$.